DragonBuild/dragon/README.md

 ## Notes

 * This was built for MacOS, although I've done a little bit of testing on Linux.
 If it does not detect `ldid` in the path, it will look in `$DRAGONBUILD/toolchain/bin/` for a toolchain.
-I would advise properly installing [sbinger's toolchain](https://github.com/sbingner/llvm-project/releases/tag/v10.0.0-1) to your path.
+I would advise properly installing [sbinger's toolchain](https://github.com/sbingner/llvm-project/releases/tag/v10.0.0-1) to your path, as this is somewhat hacked in at the moment.

 ## Basic Usage